-These have been replaced with a single Education, Health and Care (EHC) plan for children and young people with complex needs; this will place much more emphasis on personal goals and will describe the support a child will receive while they are in education or training.
-The plan replaced the need for multiple documents from different organisations; ensuring
+Education, Health and Care Plan (EHCP) for children and young people with complex needs.
+There is an emphasis in these plans on personal goals and will describe the support a child will receive while they are in education or training.
+The plans are used to ensure:

-- all the information about the child or young person is in the same place - all the professionals involved are fully aware of all the child's needs so that they plan together for how to meet them.
+- All of the information about the child or young person is in the same place - All of the professionals involved are fully aware of all the child's needs so that they plan together for how to meet them.

-Where a child has an EHC plan, carers may receive a personal budget to give them more control over certain aspects of support they may receive.
+Where a child has an EHC plan, funding is allocated to that pupil from the local authority to meet their needs.
 The amount and how it can be spent is agreed in consultation with the council.
-Details of eligibility for personal budgets will be available from the Local Authority upon request.